elkhorn-heavy/walkthroughs/RingZer0/challenges/27/README.md

    is visible to anyone who looks at the source code
 3. Checking the username and password is done in the web page code.
 This is a big mistake.
-Checking credentials should be done in the web server, so that it is not visible to the user.
+Checking credentials should be done in the web server, so that nothing is visible to the user.

 ## Decoding the Secret